-DigiCert's CA key pairs are generated by multiple trusted individuals acting in trusted roles and using a cryptographic hardware device as part of scripted key generation ceremony.
+DigiCert's CA Key Pairs are generated by multiple trusted individuals acting in trusted roles and using a cryptographic hardware device as part of scripted key generation ceremony.
 The cryptographic hardware is evaluated to FIPS 140-1 Level 3 and EAL 4+.
-Activation of the hardware requires the use two-factor authentication tokens.
+Activation of the hardware requires the use of two-factor authentication tokens.
 DigiCert creates auditable evidence during the key generation process to prove that the CPS was followed and role separation was enforced during the key generation process.
-DigiCert requires that an auditor witness the generation of any CA keys to be used as publicly trusted root certificates or to sign EV Certificates.
-For other CA key pair generation ceremonies, DigiCert establishes its compliance with this requirement by having an auditor or independent third party attend the ceremony or by having an auditor examine the signed and documented record of the key generation ceremony, as allowed by applicable policy.
+DigiCert requires that an external auditor witness the generation of any CA keys to be used as publicly trusted root Certificates or to sign EV Certificates.
+For other CA key pair generation ceremonies, an Internal Auditor, external auditor, or independent third party attends the ceremony, or an external auditor examines the signed and documented record of the key generation ceremony, as allowed by applicable policy.

 Subscribers must generate their keys in a manner that is appropriate for the certificate type.
 Certificates issued at Level 3 Hardware or at Level 4 Biometric must be generated on validated hardware cryptographic modules using a FIPS-approved method.
-Subscribers who generate their own keys for a Qualified Certificate on an SSCD shall ensure that the SSCD meets the requirements of CWA 14169 and that the Public Key to be certified is from the key pair generated by the SSCD.
-For Adobe Signing Certificates, Subscribers must generate their key pairs in a medium that prevents exportation or duplication and that meets or exceeds FIPS 140-1 Level 2 certification standards.
+Subscribers who generate their own keys for a Qualified Certificate on an SSCD shall ensure that the SSCD meets the requirements of CWA 14169 and that the Public Key to be certified is from the Key Pair generated by the SSCD.
+For Adobe Signing Certificates, Subscribers must generate their Key Pairs in a medium that prevents exportation or duplication and that meets or exceeds FIPS 140-1 Level 2 certification standards.